Schoolchildren throng streets in vast global climate strike

 "We adults caused this planet emergency," said one of them, Chika Maruta, 32, marching with her colleagues from a cosmetics company.
 "We should take our responsibilities for the next generation."

 The defiance message was heard across Asia.
-"We are the future and we deserve better," 12-year-old Lilly Satidtanasarn -- known as "Thailand´s Greta" for her campaigning against plastic bags in malls said.
+"We are the future and we deserve better," 12-year-old Lilly Satidtanasarn -- known as "Thailand’s Greta" for her campaigning against plastic bags in malls -- told AFP in Bangkok.

+"This (problem) was created by the generation before us... so much is at risk because of one generation and it is up to the next generation to change all of that," said 16-year-old Reezan Ahmed at a protest in Pakistan’s capital Islamabad, where some 1,000 people demonstrated.

+In Australia, some local authorities, schools and business encouraged people to take part in the strikes.
+Australia has been struck in recent years by droughts, more intense bushfires, devastating floods and the blanching of the Great Barrier Reef -- phenomena blamed on a changing climate.

 "We are the future," said Vihaan Agarwal, 15, protesting in Delhi.
 "We believe there is no point in going to school if we are not going to have a future to live in."
 Organisers forecast one million participants overall.
 In Australia alone, they said more than 300,000 children, parents and supporters rallied.